Do you need a place to store your things? A self-service

 owner can prevent access, or eventually, sell your possessions to recover owed

 rent.
-Renters may be considered in default just seven days after payment is due
+Renters may be considered in default just five days after payment is due

 under the rental agreement.